opensource-sailtech/safety-at-sea-adaptations/README.md

 At this early stage of writing we assume that most scenarios will have similar steps.
 The common elements among scenarios will ideally be easy to sync across the related branches.

-For example, the method for hoisting an able bodied sailor differs little from that for a visually impaired sailor, where hoisting a sailor who has no sensation in the legs may need more specific attention to protecting legs.
+For example, the method for hoisting an able bodied sailor from the water and onto a boat differs little from that for a visually impaired sailor.
+On the other hand, hoisting a sailor who has no sensation in the legs may need more specific attention to protecting legs.